engaging refugee audiences

 We also:

-• Provide pre-show talks to support understanding of the show and the theatre experience
+Provide pre-show talks to support understanding of the show and the theatre experience

-• Have ESOL friendly resources on-hand for reference through the show
+Have ESOL friendly resources on-hand for reference through the show

-• Are usually able to provide translation support with the help of our actors
+Where possible provide translation support with the help of our actors

-• Offer post-show workshops to explore the themes of our plays
+Offer post-show workshops to explore the themes of our plays

 Our shows are made by and for those with a forced migration experience.
 So whilst they might touch on personal experiences that some may share, the co-creation of our work means the material is handled sensitively.
-Those with lived experience of the issues leave our shows feeling recognised, validated and seen.
+Those with lived experience of the issues leave our shows feeling recognised, validated and represented.

 At the end of our shows we love meeting all of our audience members, but make sure to say hello to refugee groups first.
 Usually this is followed by an impromptu photo shoot and lots of selfies with our actors!